Stavrosth/AVS-Sign-off/Readme.md

             --cell-map CELL_MAP :  Mapping from .scs cell names to .lib cell names.
 Format: "SCS_NAME_1:LIB_NAME_1,SCS_NAME_2:LIB_NAME_2"
             --base-lib-file BASE_LIB_FILE : Path to the .lib file to use for capacitance parsing.
             --vstep VSTEP :        Voltage step for sweep mode.
+            --cell_name : Name of the cell that is being tested in order to be plotted

         Fitting Options (for poly_fit.py):
             --poly_degree POLY_DEGREE : Polynomial degree for the residual model.